jerryzhao173985/reference_model/README.md

 For an example of how to read these arguments in your SUT module, please see the `tosa_mock_sut_run.py` file.

+==Detailed information about TOSA testing can be found in verif/README.md==.

 ### TOSA Framework Unit Tests